monica-agarwal/monica-agarwal.github.io/_pages/about.md

 I am a development economist with a focus on the economics of education.
 Most of my current work is on affirmative action policies in early childhood.
 For more on my work please see my [research](/_pages/research.md)

-I am on the 2023-24 job market and will be availble for interviews.
+I am on the 2023-24 job market and will be available for interviews.

 **References**
   - [Laura Schechter](https://aae.wisc.edu/faculty/lschechter/) [[Email](mailto:lschchter@wisc.edu)] (PhD Advisor)